Rome-Floyd Parks and Recreation launches short story contest for new mascots

 Later on this year, look out for the newest members of Rome-Floyd Parks and Recreation: Parky the Squirrel and Rex the Retriever.

-Parks and Recreation director Todd Wofford came up with the idea to create mascots for the department for their annual events, such as Trunk or Treat and Playtime with Santa, as well as their sporting events.
+Executive Director Todd Wofford came up with the idea to create mascots for the department for their annual events, such as Trunk or Treat and Playtime with Santa, as well as their sporting events.

 The mascots would also visit the local schools to teach students about physical activity.

-Special Services Manager Mary Hardin Thornton said they chose the squirrel and dog mascots because of the amount of squirrels at their parks and the dog park at Ridge Ferry Park.
+Special Services Manager Mary Hardin Thornton said they chose the squirrel and dog mascots because of the number of squirrels at their parks and the dog park at Ridge Ferry Park.

-The department currently hasn't purchased the costumes yet, but Thornton hopes to get them in time to use during the summer events.
+The department hasn’t purchased the costumes yet, but Thornton hopes to get them in time to use during the summer events.

-As they prepare to introduce the mascots to the public, the department is launching a short story contest for 4th grade students to participate in.
+As they prepare to introduce the mascots to the public, the department is launching a short story contest for fourth-grade students.

 Thornton wants the kids to write backstories for the mascots, talking about things such as what they do, how they know each other and how they came to Rome.